 The Graduate Entry Programme (GEP) is a four-year programme.
 It allows graduates with a relevant first degree in a biological or animal science subject to attain a Bachelor of Veterinary Medicine and Surgery (BVM&S) degree and register as a veterinary surgeon.

-Graduation from this programme will make you eligible for registration with the Royal College of Veterinary Surgeons (RCVS).
-You will then be able to practice veterinary medicine in the UK.
+Graduation from this programme will make you eligible for registration with the Royal College of Veterinary Surgeons (RCVS), as well as international accrediting bodies.
+You will be able to practice veterinary medicine in the UK and overseas.

 This programme is accredited by:

 - the Royal College of Veterinary Surgeons (RCVS)